metamath/lamp-guide/docs/index.md

 If you set logging level 2, you should restrict it such as by setting the label or setting the maximum number of branches.

-You can speed up searches by not allowing new disjoints, new statements, and/or new variables, but in some cases this may mean a proof won't be found.
+You can speed up searches by not allowing new disjoints, new statements/steps, and/or new variables, but in some cases this may mean a proof won't be found.